MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

         1) Name: User enters a color by its name (orange, blue, etc) and the colors get changed to that
         2) Hex: User enters a color by its hex code and the colors get chaged to that
         3) Palette: User selects a color instead of entering it.
 This is done by a color palette
+    > All my JavaScript code is commented nicely based on what does what so it is easy to follow along.